 - Minimise battery damage – by preventing deep discharge

-- Start/stop functionality – so the lift doesn’t jolt
+- Soft start/stop functionality – so the lift doesn’t startle the patient

-- Silent motor and automatic light switch-off – so you don’t have obtrusive background noise and lights
+- Silent charger and automatic light switch-off – so you don’t have obtrusive background noise and lights

-- Minimal training required – so they can start using it straight away
+- Minimal training required – so you can start using it straight away

 The GoLift handset is designed to be